-Simply put, a corporation establishing a taxable presence outside its home country is known as a PE.
+Simply put, a corporation establishing a taxable presence outside its home country is known as a PE risk.
 The host nation can apply local corporate tax rates if a company establishes a PE by conducting business that generates local revenue.

 A fixed place of business establishment is the most conventional kind of permanent establishment.
 This entails having a concrete, fixed, and tangible place of business, such as a workshop, manufacturing plant, or office.
 Because of the tangible corporate imprint this creates, a foreign firm is now exposed to the complexities of local tax laws and compliance.